 - Don’t expect an immediate reply.
 Be prepared to send a few follow-up emails, but don’t push too hard.
 There’s no reason to annoy people.

-The title and the links within the article are very common reasons for last-minute rejection of most guest posts.
+The article’s title and links are very common reasons for the last-minute rejection of most guest posts.